alfredo1995/Csharp/README.md

 <br><br>

-criando a branch no Azure DevOps com GitBash
+creating the branch in Azure DevOps with GitBash

 	Repos > New Branch
 	feature/AG/ID-NomeDaHistoria
 	basead on Develop
 	user story ID

-puxando a branch
+pulling the branch

 	Selecionei a feature no visual studio e o code remotes > selecionar a branch criada feature/AG/ID-NomeDaHistoria